Why develop a startup in Serbia?

 Top engineers are our big asset

 Serbia is known for world class engineers and for nurturing their potential from a young age.
 Computer programming is a compulsory subject for all pupils over the age of 11, which means that the fifth grade curriculum in primary schools includes Scratch, Python, Pygame and Jupyter programme.
 Additionally, there are 44 specialised IT courses taken by 800 pupils annually in secondary schools.
 A total of 3,300 engineers graduate from 26 faculties every year.
+Enrollment in technical faculties has increased by 20%, while currently, there are approximately 95,000 people working in the IT sector.
 There is no doubt that these engineers and other expert profiles can speak your language as 86% of job candidates in Serbia can speak English, 12% – German and Russian, 6% – French and Spanish, and 4% can speak Italian.

 Gaming and blockchain are our speciality

 American Startup Genome recognised gaming and blockchain as the two greatest strengths of the Serbian startup ecosystem and ranked Serbia as one of the top five global ecosystems according to the number of blockchain developers.
 Celsius, one of the most famous cryptocurrency platforms, was created by a team of a local company MVP Workshop.
 Some of globally successful gaming companies are from Serbia: Nordeus, the creator of Top Eleven and 3Lateral video games, which is recognised as a leading company involved in developing human digitalisation technologies.
-The gaming industry in Serbia employs 2,000 people.
-In 2020 it generated revenue of EUR 120 million, which is twice as much as in 2018.
+The construction of the BIO4 Campus, the first natural sciences campus in the region, will begin in Belgrade in 2023.
+Spread across an area of 110,000 square meters, it will house six faculties and nine scientific institutes.
+Video games created in Serbia are played by over 370 million people worldwide.

 Heaven for digital nomads